firecmsco/firecms/website/docs/recipes/blog.md

 FireCMS allows you to add additional views to your entity views, that are defined as React components.
-The props you receive for building this component are the entity schema, the original entity and the modified values.
+The props you receive for building this component are the entity collection, the original entity and the modified values.

 In this case, we will create some React components to represent our blog entry like the frontend app would do.
 This is the same code that you could